top of page

 Child marriage in Africa

-Welcome to my series on the challenges facing African women.
-In this visual, I look into the pervasive issue of child marriage.
-Join me as I delve into the complexities of these challanges and strive for a better future for African women.
+Welcome to our series on the challenges facing African women.
+In this visual, we look into the pervasive issue of child marriage.
+Join us as I delve into the complexities of these challanges and strive for a better future for African women.

 Context Setting the stage and providing background information